Principles of Good Practice Hygiene - Guitar Injury: Cause, Prevention, and Treatment

 3) Not warming up properly, or at all.

-4) Playing or practicing for lengthy periods of time without sufficient breaks.
+4) Playing or practicing guitar for long periods of time without sufficient breaks.

 This principle is critical and cannot be emphasized enough: Do not ever play through pain!!!
-If you are feeling pain when you are playing guitar, stop and rest.
-This may require taking anywhere from 1-3 days to a week or two off from playing guitar.
-If that's how long it takes for your body to heal, then so be it.
+If you feel pain when you play guitar, stop and rest.
+This may require you to take a week or two off from playing guitar.
+If that's how long it takes for your body to heal, so be it.
+Isn’t it better to rest for 2 days than to deal with painful complications from an injury?

-At first, the pain of an injury may be very subtle, and you may think to yourself that it's no big deal.
-Do not ignore an injury or you WILL regret it.
-By playing through the pain you are taking a big risk of making it a much worse, long-term injury.
-You may not notice that the pain is getting worse until it is too late for preventative measures to be effective.
-Before you know it, your arms, wrists, etc., will be throbbing or numb and you'll have to seek medical attention.
+When you play through pain, you risk turning a minor, short-term injury into a much worse, long-term injury.
+You may not notice that the pain is getting worse until it is too late for preventative measures to help you.
+Before you know it, your arms and wrists will be throbbing or numb and you'll have to seek medical attention.